p1m-ortho/p1m.github.io/matrixjouyou.md

 **Sentiment**.
 This has been assigned to each of the kanji individually based on the combined sentiment of its common meanings, from a set of [six basic emotions](https://en.wikipedia.org/wiki/Emotion#Basic_emotions): **Happy**, **Sad**, **Anger**, **Fear**, **Surprise**, and **Disgust**.
 They are apportioned approximately as 4:2:2:2:1:1.
 Around three fourths of the tokens have **Neutral** **Sentiment**.
 Tokens with different **Sentiment** have different background colors.

-A link to purchase will be available in June 2022.
+A link to purchase will be available soon.